Primordial black holes from null energy condition violation during inflation

-In order to generate a significant abundance of PBHs, it is necessary to enhance the primordial curvature perturbation.
-This enhancement can potentially lead to the production of large SIGW signals.
+{\it Scalar-induced Gravitational Waves.---} In order to generate a significant abundance of PBHs, it is necessary to enhance the primordial curvature perturbation.
+This enhancement can potentially lead to the production of large SIGW signals (see e.g., \cite{Domenech:2021ztg} for a review).
 Hence, it is crucial to examine the corresponding SIGWs within our model to ensure self-consistency.
 In our analysis, we adopt the standard approach, where the SIGWs are generated as the scalar perturbation modes re-enter the horizon during the radiation domination era.

 The power spectrum for SIGW is \cite{Kohri:2018awv}

 where $\Theta$ is the Heaviside function.
 It is related to the energy density parameter per logarithmic interval of $k$, $\Omega_\text{GW}(\tau,k)$, as